MSE2202/Lab1/docs/MSEduino-assembly.md

 7. Check that the solder joints are well formed.
 Ensure that there is sufficient, but not too much solder, at each connection.
 Look for cold solder joints (a ball of solder above pad).
 If any problems are visible, use the soldering iron to retouch the joints, adding more solder if necessary.

 8. Using flush cutters, trim exposed leads as close to the board as possible without cutting the joint itself.
-Repeat Steps 7 and 8 for the remaining fourteen 4.7 kΩ resistors.
+Repeat Steps 7–9 for the remaining fourteen 4.7 kΩ resistors.

     <img src="figs/trim_leads.jpg" alt="trim leads" width="72%"/>